JABaber/ST558Project/README.md

 ## Combine Tibble Functions Into One-Size-Fits-All Query Function with `queryAPI()`

-At last, we have reached the end, the almight `queryAPI()` function.
+At last, we have reached the end, the almighty `queryAPI()` function.
 This is essentially a wrapper function that returns either a nicely parsed tibble for (nearly) any combination of Pokemon and (nearly) any combination of Pokemon variables or a tibble for any combination of